The Most Experienced Dry Needling Near Me in Tampa, FL

 • What sets Dr. Josh Hanson, DACM apart from your average dry needling practitioner is that he is trained in Regenerative Injection Therapy (Prolotherapy, Prolozone, Perineural Injections, Trigger Point injections) along with Dry Needling and he takes a purely musculo-skeletal approach to treatment at his dry needling clinic in Tampa, FL.

-• On top of that Dr. Hanson has performed over 30,000+ procedures – making it difficult for any other dry needling practitioner to come close to his experience level in the state of Florida.
+• On top of that Dr. Hanson has performed over 35,000+ procedures – making it difficult for any other dry needling practitioner to come close to his experience level in the state of Florida.

 Choose who you get Dry Needling From Wisely

-• Experience counts when you’re choosing someone to perform needling anywhere on your body.
-According to Gattie et al. (2020) in a survey of of physical therapists current practices in dry needling, most physical therapists only perform between 0-3 dry needling sessions lasting less than 15 minutes a day.
+• According to Gattie et al. (2020) in a survey of of physical therapists current practices in dry needling, most physical therapists only perform between 0-3 dry needling sessions a day.

 • You can’t develop the skill and expertise it takes to become good at this with such little experience.